yoterel/STORM-Net/README.md

 The mode "auto" indicates to the application that the user wants it to automatically annotate the video without any supervision.
 This is recommended for live sessions and when the system was oberved to perform well with a certain template model.

-## How to improve accuracy - strongly recommended when using a new template model
+## Using a new cap (or how to improve accuracy)

-After creating a template model, we strongly recommend fine-tunning our supplied neural network.
+After creating a template model for a new cap, we strongly recommend fine-tunning our supplied neural network for best results.
 To do this, follow the steps below:

 1. Create synthetic data using the [render script](DataSynth/render.py) (this python script requires the template model as input).\
    We recommend usings a minimum of 30000 iterations and the --transform argument.
-Notice this script requires an executable path to the renderer.
+Notice this script requires an executable path to the renderer, which can be compiled using Unity as mentioned above, we can supply pre-built executables upon demand.
 2. Train the network on the images using the [train script](CapCalibrator/train.py)\
-   When training is done, a model file will be availble in the [models](CapCalibrator/models) directory .
+   When training is done, a model file will be availble in the [models](CapCalibrator/models) directory.
 3. Use this model in the arguments supplied to the GUI / automatic calibration tools.

 ## The standard coordiante system